adcoin-project/AdCoin-old/README.md

 What is AdCoin?
 ----------------

-AdCoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+AdCoin is an digital currency that enables instant payments to anyone, anywhere in the world.
 AdCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 AdCoin is the name of open source software which enables the use of this currency.

+Summary of AdCoin:
+  - 100000000 million total coins
+   - 25 coins per block
+   - Premine amount	70000000 coins (why? [https://www.getadcoin.com](https://www.getadcoin.com))
+ + - Coin abbreviation	ACC

+  For more information, as well as an immediately useable, binary version of the AdCoin client sofware, see http://www.getadcoin.com.

-For more information, as well as an immediately useable, binary version of the AdCoin software, see [https://adcoin.org](https://adcoin.org).
+For more information, as well as an immediately useable, binary version of the AdCoin software, see [https://www.getadcoin.com](https://www.getadcoin.com).

 License
 -------